microsoft/sqlworkshops/SQLonOpenShift/sqlonopenshift/03_Performance.md

 You will be running a series of SQL Server T-SQL statements to observe performance.
 You have two choices to run the T-SQL statements with the Azure Data Studio tool:

 - Use the T-SQL scripts provided
-- Use the new SQL notebook experience which will walk you through each step.
+- Use the new SQL notebook experience which will walk you through a step by step approach.

-The first step  is to find the SQL Server connection information.
+    Either way, you need to find the connection details for SQL Server and connect to it with Azure Data Studio.

 1. To connect to the SQL Server deployed on OpenShift, run the following command to get the IP address and port of the Load Balancer service associated with the SQL Server container